alicepiva/alicepiva.github.io/projects/simpoi/readme.md

-this is where to put simpoi's images
+this is where to put all stylesheets and images referent to the simpoi ex-machina project